sevcak/flipo-flashcards/privacy-policy.md

 Flipo flashcards is an Open Source app provided at no cost and is intended for use as-is.

-To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy we provide this policy notice explaining the way your personal information is collected and used.

 If you choose to use flipo flashcards, then you agree to the collection and use of information as described in this policy.
-The Personal Information collected is used for providing and improving the Service.
+The Personal Information collected is used for providing and improving the app.
 Flipo flascards will not use or share your information with anyone except as described in this Privacy Policy.

 ## When information is collected